 In GCSE PE students attain a high level of success in both the practical and theoretical aspects of the course and consistently exceed LEA targets.
 This year we gained 88% A-C the best ever!

-We are the lead school for Dance in the area offering BTEC Dance.
-We also offer Leadership in Sport in core PE, with many of our students going on to work with our partnership primaries and volunteering at Hyndburn and Ribble-valley events.
+We offer Leadership in Sport in core PE, with many of our students going on to work with our partnership primaries and volunteering at Hyndburn and Ribble Valley events.

 We currently have a leadership infrastructure in place; two Sports Ambassadors from each year group who form the sports council.
 Also each form has a Sports Captain who feeds into the student voice.
 Sports Captains encourage students to participate in sport at lunchtime and after school.
 From years 7-10 the ambassadors are bronze, during this time they have the opportunity to prove themselves as Good Ambassadors of sport.
 Bronze Ambassadors should :Be an excellent role model, encourage others to participate in sport, Will encourage others to volunteer in sport and attend all Sports Council meetings.

 In year 11 we choose the Silver and Gold Ambassadors.
 The Gold Ambassadors get the opportunity to work with other Ambassadors from Schools in the area to improve both their leadership skills and sport as a whole at Mount Carmel and the surrounding area.
-Silver and Gold Ambassadors must organise one sporting event, to increase student participation with assistance of Pe Staff, assist PE department in organising their house team on sports day and other inter-house events and should attend at least two sporting events and hand out medals.
+Silver and Gold Ambassadors must organise one sporting event, to increase student participation with assistance of PE Staff, assist PE department in organising a team on sports day and during other events and should attend at least two sporting events.

-At key stage 4 students are given the opportunity to opt which sports they would like to participate in.
+At key stage 4 students are given the opportunity to select which sports they would like to participate in.
 Pupils are offered Health and Fitness to promote an active lifestyle and students enjoy yoga style activities, boxercise and aerobics.
-In year 11 students are introduced to Cardiovascular and weights equipment at the local gym, again to motivate students and to ensure continued participation on leaving Mount Carmel.
+In year 11 students are introduced to Cardiovascular and weights equipment to motivate them and to ensure continued participation on leaving Mount Carmel.

 All borough and league competitions are entered and practices for each of these take place.
 We also enter the English and Lancashire Schools Cups.